pawcijo/GPG/README.md

 ## Requirements for Ubuntu :

-**sudo apt-get install build-essential libxmu-dev libxi-dev libgl-dev**
+**sudo apt-get install build-essential libxmu-dev libxi-dev libgl-dev libwayland-dev libxkbcommon-dev**

+Run with x11 as wayland is bugged as hell. (at least with intel iGpu)

 (might need more TODO check on clean system)